jimkinyua/SAIS/README.md

 ### 4. Access the Application

-Navigate to `https://localhost:5001` in your browser.
+Navigate to Url generated in your browser.

 **Note**: The application will automatically use the appropriate configuration file based on the environment (Development/Production).